sandman66666/codemagic/HEROKU_DEPLOYMENT.md

 ## Important Configuration Notes

 ### TypeScript Configuration
-TypeScript has been moved from devDependencies to dependencies in the server's package.json file.
-This is necessary because Heroku doesn't install devDependencies in production by default, which would cause the build process to fail with "tsc: not found" errors.
+TypeScript has been added as a dependency in both the root package.json and server/package.json files.
+This ensures that TypeScript is available during the build process in Heroku, which doesn't install devDependencies in production by default.

+### Node.js Engine Configuration
+The package.json file specifies Node.js 18.x as the required engine.
+This is important because Heroku requires a specific Node.js version range rather than an open-ended range (like >=18.x).

 ### Build Process
-The application uses a multi-step build process defined in the root package.json:
+The application uses a multi-step deployment process configured in the Procfile:
-1. Server TypeScript compilation
+1. Server dependencies installation
-2. Client build process

-The Procfile is configured to run this build process before starting the server.
+2. Full application build (server TypeScript compilation and client build)
+3. Server startup

+This sequence ensures all dependencies are properly installed before the build process begins.

 ## Deployment Steps